Part 2, The Allies Return

 A man looks on as his buddy is given a transfusion on "Omaha" beach.
 Getty

 Meantime, west of the Vierville draw, C Company of the 2nd Rangers Battalion had landed at Charlie Beach.
 Their mission was to make it to the top of the escarpment and knock out a German strongpoint at Pointe de la Percee which could fire directly onto Omaha Beach.
-Within minutes, the Rangers were taking the same heavy fire which had smashed the A/116th.
+Within minutes, the Rangers were taking the same heavy fire which had smashed the A Company of the 116th Infantry.
 Soon half of the Rangers were dead or wounded.

 Ten yards from the ramp, he cried out “I’m hit,” before falling into the water and disappearing.

 Just east, however, troops of F/116 and G/116 who had drifted further right into Dog Red and Easy Green were landing in numbers around the village of les Moulins.
 The naval bombardment had prompted the grass on the cliff-top to catch fire and smoke had blinded the Germans.
 The landing troops scrambled across 350 meters of open beach with scant casualties.
 Officers, realizing they were in the wrong sector, dollishly tried to move the landed troops 1,000 yards to the right, which would take them troops back into enemy fire.
+Belching fire was a tank turret at WN68, which overlooked Moulins.
 Men began to die.

 Sergeant John Slaughter of D Company later said: “Raymond was wounded and lay on the beach.
 When the tide came in, he was washed put to sea and drowned.
 They never found his body.
 He was carrying a bible and that washed up on the sand.
 The day after D-Day, a GI found it.
 It had Raymond’s name and address in Bedford inside and the soldier mailed it to the family.
 On Saturday (D-Day was on a Tuesday), their family got a telegram that Bedford was killed and then on Sunday they ago another telegram that Raymond was too.”